Kalingattuparani

 Kalingattuparani (கலிங்கத்துப்பரணி) is a 12th-century Tamil poem and a war song by Jayamkondar, celebrating the victory of Kulottunga Chola I over the Kalinga king, Anantavarman Chodaganga in the Chola-Kalinga war.
-Parani is a type of literature that is written on a king (or a general) who kills a thousand elephants in a war.
-It is customary to name the poem on the one who was defeated.
+Parani is a type of literature that is written about a king (or a general) who kills a thousand elephants in a war.
+It is customary to name this type of poem after the one who was defeated.

 Premise

-Kalingattuparani depicts the Chola invasion of Kalinga under the command of Karunakara Tondaiman where a thousand elephants are slain.
-It gives a vivid and a graphic description of battle scenes.
+Kalingattuparani depicts the Chola invasion of Kalinga under the command of Karunakara Tondaiman in which a thousand elephants are slain.
+It gives a vivid and a graphic description of battle scenes as well as scenes of ghosts cooking gruel in the fields and surrounding themselves with the bodies of fallen soldiers, elephants and horses.
 It is hailed as one of the master-pieces of Tamil literature with its majestic style and diction.